We Are going back! 2024 dates posted soon!

-After missing a few years on this trip due to damage from a few nasty hurricanes, Crooked is back and reports on the fishery are excellent.
+After missing a few years on this trip due to damage from a few nasty hurricanes, and COVID closures, Crooked is back and reports on the fishery are excellent.

 “Warning !!!!!!
 Bone Fishing is an addiction we do not take any responsibility for.
 Crooked Island will steal your soul and give you passion.
-I promise! it is one of the few places on earth where you want to share yet keep to yourself. .. a tough call” (Paul Samycia, bone fish addict for over 11 years……fortunately ther is no cure in sight!)
+I promise! it is one of the few places on earth where you want to share yet keep to yourself. .. a tough call” (Paul Samycia, bone fish addict for over 11 years….fortunately there is no cure in sight!)

 Hosted Bone Fishing!